billchaison/trophies/README.md

 # trophies
 ![alt text](mu.png)<br />
 Collection of vulnerabilities I've discovered and original exploits.
-Many of these are a result of private research and Red Team engagements and are not released to the public.
+Many of these are the result of private research and Red Team engagements and are not released to the public.

 ![alt text](pan.png)<br />
 **Password Hash Disclosure**<br />